The year 2003 began with a brutal object lesson in the difficulties of flying humans into space.

 The inquiry board that examined the Columbia disaster didn’t mince words in assessing the explosion, which left debris scattered across two states and two thousand square miles.
 More than just an engineering failure and a tragic accident, Columbia was a blinking red warning signal for an institution that had seemingly lost its way.
 NASA itself was failing.

 The physical culprit behind the destruction of the orbiter was not a meteoroid or errant space hardware encountered while in orbit.
-Because the crew included Ilan Ramon, the first Israeli astronaut, some Columbia was the final nail in the space shuttle program’s coffin. observers feverishly speculated about terrorist attacks or sabotage.
+Because the crew included Ilan Ramon, the first Israeli astronaut, some observers feverishly speculated about terrorist attacks or sabotage.
 In fact, the cause of death was a piece of foam, about the size of a beer cooler.
 It weighed perhaps two pounds.

 The foam was part of the space shuttle itself.
 One of the design compromises in the creation of the shuttle was an enormous orange external tank that carried the fuel and liquid oxygen used to power the orbiter into space, before being jettisoned.
 In flight, the shuttle would roll and effectively fly upside down, with the tank “above” and in front of it.
 This was controversial, since it exposed the astronauts to danger.
 “I thought it was the dumbest thing I’d ever seen,” one future NASA administrator said of the shuttle’s rollout.